okta/terraform-provider-oktapam/docs/data-sources/security_policies.md

 page_title: "oktapam_security_policies Data Source - terraform-provider-oktapam"
 subcategory: ""
 description: |-
-  Returns a list of Security Policies associated with the Team specified by the OKTAPAM_TEAM environment variable.
-For details, see Manage security policy https://help.okta.com/oie/en-us/content/topics/privileged-access/pam-policy.htm.
+  Returns a list of Security Policies associated with the Team specified by the OKTAPAMTEAM environment variable.
+For details, see [Security policy](https://help.okta.com/oktahelp.htm?type=oie&id=ext-pam-policy).
 ---

 # oktapam_security_policies (Data Source)

 Returns a list of Security Policies associated with the Team specified by the OKTAPAM_TEAM environment variable.
-For details, see [Manage security policy](https://help.okta.com/oie/en-us/content/topics/privileged-access/pam-policy.htm).
+For details, see [Security policy](https://help.okta.com/okta_help.htm?type=oie&id=ext-pam-policy).